Champagne Leclerc Briant - Réserve Extra Brut

 Wine rated (2025 guide) 92/100

-Nose of French toast, chopped nuts, toasted brioche and berries, followed by a medium-bodied, toasty, savory palate with creamy bubbles and lively acidity.
-Drink now.
+Aromas of French toast, chopped nuts, toasted brioche, and berries, followed by a medium-bodied, toasty, and flavorful palate with creamy bubbles and lively acidity.
+Ready to drink now.

 Jeb Dunnuck